0xSpaceShard/starknet-hardhat-plugin/README.md

 For more usage examples, including tuple, array and struct support, check [sample-test.ts](https://github.com/Shard-Labs/starknet-hardhat-example/blob/master/test/sample-test.ts) of [starknet-hardhat-example](https://github.com/Shard-Labs/starknet-hardhat-example).

-## Config
+## Configure the plugin
 Specify custom configuration by editing your project's `hardhat.config.ts` (or `hardhat.config.js`).

 ### Cairo version
 Use this configuration option to select the `cairo-lang`/`starknet` version used by the underlying Docker container.
-If you don't specify neither `version` nor [venv](#existing-virtual-environment), the latest dockerized version is used.
+If you specify neither `version` nor [venv](#existing-virtual-environment), the latest dockerized version is used.

 A list of available versions can be found [here](https://hub.docker.com/r/shardlabs/cairo-cli/tags).
 ```javascript